 A Fund may invest directly in foreign securities.
 Investing in securities of foreign companies and countries involves certain considerations and risks that are not typically associated with investing in U.S. government securities and securities of domestic companies.
 There may be less publicly available information about a foreign issuer than a domestic one, and foreign companies are not generally subject to uniform accounting, auditing and financial standards, and requirements comparable to those applicable to U.S. companies.
 There may also be less government supervision and regulation of foreign securities exchanges, brokers, and listed companies than exists in the United States.
-Interest and dividends paid by foreign issuers as well as gains or proceeds realized from the sale or other disposition of foreign securities may be subject to withholding and other foreign taxes, which may decrease the net return on such investments as compared to dividends and interest paid to a Fund by domestic companies or the U.S. government.
-There may be the possibility of expropriations, seizure or nationalization of foreign deposits, the imposition of economic sanctions, confiscatory taxation, political, economic or social instability, or diplomatic developments that could affect assets of a Fund held in foreign countries.
+Interest and dividends paid by foreign issuers as well as gains or proceeds realized from the sale or other disposition of foreign securities may be subject to withholding and other foreign taxes, which may decrease the net return on such investments as compared to dividends and interest paid to the Fund by domestic companies or the U.S. government.
+There may be the possibility of expropriations, seizure or nationalization of foreign deposits, the imposition of economic sanctions, confiscatory taxation, political, economic or social instability, or diplomatic developments that could affect assets of the Fund held in foreign countries.
 The establishment of exchange controls or other foreign governmental laws or restrictions could adversely affect the payment of obligations.
 In addition, investing in foreign securities will generally result in higher commissions than investing in similar domestic securities.

-Decreases in the value of currencies of the foreign countries in which a Fund will invest relative to the U.S. dollar will result in a corresponding decrease in the U.S. dollar value of a Fund's assets denominated in those currencies (and possibly a corresponding increase in the amount of securities required to be liquidated to meet distribution requirements).
-Conversely, increases in the value of currencies of the foreign countries in which a Fund invests relative to the U.S. dollar will result in a corresponding increase in the U.S. dollar value of a Fund's assets (and possibly a corresponding decrease in the amount of securities to be liquidated).
+Decreases in the value of currencies of the foreign countries in which a Fund will invest relative to the U.S. dollar will result in a corresponding decrease in the U.S. dollar value of the Fund's assets denominated in those currencies (and possibly a corresponding increase in the amount of securities required to be liquidated to meet distribution requirements).
+Conversely, increases in the value of currencies of the foreign countries in which the Fund invests relative to the U.S. dollar will result in a corresponding increase in the u.S. dollar value of the Fund's assets (and possibly a corresponding decrease in the amount of securities to be liquidated).

 Investing in emerging markets can have more risk than investing in developed foreign markets.
 The risks of investing in these markets may be exacerbated relative to investments in foreign markets.
 Governments of developing and emerging market countries may be more unstable as compared to more developed countries.
-Developing and emerging market countries may have less developed securities markets or exchanges, and legal and accounting systems.
-It may be more difficult to sell securities at acceptable prices and security prices may be more volatile than in countries with more mature markets.
+Developing and emerging market countries may be more unstable as compared to more developed countries.
+Developing and emerging market countries may be more unstable as compared to more developed countries.
+Developing and emerging market countries may be more volatile than in countries with more mature markets.
 Currency values may fluctuate more in developing or emerging markets.
 Developing or emerging market countries may be more likely to impose government restrictions, including confiscatory taxation, expropriation or nationalization of a company's assets, and restrictions on foreign ownership of local companies.
 In addition, emerging markets may impose restrictions on a Fund's ability to repatriate investment income or capital and, thus, may adversely affect the operations of the Fund.
 Certain emerging markets may impose constraints on currency exchange and some currencies in emerging markets may have been devalued significantly against the U.S. dollar.
 For these and other reasons, the prices of securities in emerging markets can fluctuate more significantly than the prices of securities of companies in developed countries.
-The less developed the country, the greater effect these risks may have on a Fund.
+The less developed the country, the greater effect these risks may have on the Fund.